qudtlib/qudtlib-java/README.md

 ## Usage

-The module clients will want to use is `com.github.qudtlib:qudtlib`.
+The module clients will want to use is `io.github.qudtlib:qudtlib`.
 The other modules are merely needed to generate that one from the latest [QUDT release zip](https://github.com/qudt/qudt-public-repo/tags).

 Maven dependency:
 ```
 <dependency>
-	<groupId>com.github.qudtlib</groupId>
+	<groupId>io.github.qudtlib</groupId>
 	<artifactId>qudtlib</artifactId>
 	<version>${project.version}</version> <!-- remember to use the latest version -->
 </dependency>